ejm714/scipy_proceedings/papers/emily_dorne/main.md

   </table>
 :::

 CyFi also comes with a visualization tool called [CyFi Explorer](https://cyfi.drivendata.org/explorer/).
 CyFi Explorer surfaces the corresponding Sentinel-2 imagery for each cyanobacteria estimate.
-The explorer runs locally on the user's machine and is intended to enable exploration of where the model is performing well as well as edge cases or failure modes.
+The explorer runs a Gradio app locally on the user's machine and is intended to enable visual inspection of where the model is performing well as well as edge cases or failure modes.
 It is not intended to replace more robust data analytics tools and decision-making workflows.

 :::{figure} cyfi_explorer.jpg
 :label: fig:cyfi_explorer